-Is your tween turning into a wild child?
+How to tell if your tween is turning into a wild child

 You've been told that the teenage years were going to be tough, but little did you expect the preteen, or "tween" years to be another challenge of their own!
 Here are some tips on how to handle your tweenager before they turn into a rebellious child.